AriFordsham/GHCWiki/trac-repository-admin.md

 Note that the default repository has an empty name, so it will likely need to be quoted when running `trac-admin` from a shell.
 Alternatively, the name "`(default)`" can be used instead, for example when running `trac-admin` in interactive mode.

+## Repository caching

+The Subversion and Git repository connectors support caching, which improves the performance browsing the repository, viewing logs and viewing changesets.
+Cached repositories must be [synchronized](trac-repository-admin#); either explicit or implicit synchronization can be used.
+When searching changesets, only cached repositories are searched.

+Subversion repositories are cached unless the type is `direct-svnfs`.
+Git repositories are cached when `[git]`[cached_repository](trac-ini#) is `true`.

 ## Repository synchronization